 The defense uses its 8th peremptory challenge on one of the two jurors accepted by the prosecution.

 By this point, 11 of the 12 jurors have been chosen.

 The state uses its 5th and 6th peremptory strikes on the next two jurors on the list.
-The 5th challenge is against a white woman, Julia Ann Nail, and the 6th is against a black woman, Diane Owens Copper.
+The 5th challenge is against a white woman, Julia Ann Nail, and the 6th is against a black woman, Dianne Owens Copper.

 After Copper, the next six jurors are all white.

-In explaining why he struck Diane Copper, Evans says, "She has worked with his father, and she has worked with his sister, Cora, at the shoe place.
+In explaining why he struck Dianne Copper, Evans says, "She has worked with his father, and she has worked with his sister, Cora, at the shoe place.
 She stated that she knows Curtis' family.
 She's stated that she leaned toward favoring his side of the case.
 She knows many defense witnesses."